input-output-hk/partner-chains-smart-contracts/ctl/README.md

 #### 3.1.1.
 Initialising the sidechain

-Before we can start claiming tokens, we must set our initial committee, and initialise the sidechain.
-Only after this step will we be able to obtain the validator addresses.
+Before we can start claiming tokens, we must initialise the sidechain by: initialising the sidechain's tokens, and setting our initial committee.
+Only after these steps will we be able to obtain the validator addresses.

-At this step, the genesis committee hash utxo will be spent.
+To initialise the sidechain, we can run the following command which will spend the genesis committee hash utxo.

 ```
 nix run .#ctl-main -- init \